Stamplay/docs/source/includes/codeblock.md

 Now your secret has been added and is ready for use with the Code Block.

 [![Enter A New Secret](/images/cb_sec_save_4.png)](/images/cb_sec_save_4.png)

-### User Context Data

-When executing a Code Block, you are able to pass in data, which is set to the `context.data` property.
-If an active user session is in place from the origininating request, the user of the current session will be placed inside `context` on `context.data.user`.

 ### Accessing Secrets